torstenbitterlich/stm32f0-discovery/README.md

 FreeRTOS
 ~~~~~~~~

-Downloaded directly from source.
-The files for the ARM_CM0 port have been
+Downloaded directly from [source](www.freertos.org) and placed at
+**Source/FreeRTOS/**.
+The files for the ARM_CM0 port have been enabled in
-enabled in Eclipse settings; together with one of the memory allocators.
-You
+Eclipse settings; together with one of the memory allocators.
+You might want
-might want to take a look at FreeRTOSConfig.h.
+to take a look at FreeRTOSConfig.h.

 OpenOCD
 ~~~~~~~